 however conflicting with the present position of the gas-sensor cluster in front of the dust-sensor,

 which is now located 'behind' the gassensor]

-For the 'Extended Configuration' the concept must be developed:
+For an 'Extended Configuration' the concept must be developed from scratch:

 still in infancy.

 Back to main Air Quality webpage